robinozer/chefs-table/README.md

     border: 2px solid grey;

 The result was as follows:

-![SCREENSHOT OF BOOKING FORM BUG](media/booking-form-bug.png) Showing two additional issues: the "Message to us" section was not aligned underneath the radio buttons, and the radio buttons were too far separated from their text.
+![SCREENSHOT OF BOOKING FORM BUG](media/booking-form-bug.png)

+Showing two additional issues: the "Message to us" section was not aligned underneath the radio buttons, and the radio buttons were too far separated from their text.
-Adding line breaks fixed the message box, and the radio buttons needed the following styling to align properly:
+Adding line breaks fixed the message box issue, and the radio buttons needed the following styling to align properly:

 .radio-button {
     vertical-align: baseline;